 The project is also being forced to adapt to the reality of the new US administration of President Donald Trump.
 It is unclear at this stage whether the US will continue to play its traditional leadership role in nuclear security at the IAEA or even whether US funding of the IAEA will be cut back (which has been mooted in the US Congress for all UN-type organizations).
 Funding for the United States' own national nuclear security efforts is to be cut significantly according to the Trump Administration's preliminary budget (yet to be passed by Congress).
 It remains to be seen what affect this will have the IAEA's role in nuclear security, but the project is keeping close watch on developments.
 More attention may have to be paid by other states like Australia, the Netherlands and South Korea to press forward progress on nuclear security in Vienna and elsewhere.

-The next stages of the project involve:
+The next stages of the project involved:

-- Continuing research on the impact of the end of the summit process on the IAEA, including following the developing role of the Contact Group and NISGS;
+- Continuing research on the impact of the end of the summit process on the IAEA, including following the developing role of the Contact Group and NISGS

-- Development of the project webpage and posting of all of the publishable deliverables;
+- Development of the project web page and posting of all of the publishable deliverables

-- Production of the final project study by mid-2018.
+- Production of the final project study by mid-2018